atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 #### Updating Atom in Linux

 If you are not using Atom's official package repositories, Atom must be updated manually in Linux.
-You must download the latest version of Atom from https://atom.io
+You can download the latest version of Atom from https://atom.io

 {{/linux}}